ArweaveTeam/SmartWeave/README.md

 For information on how to create a new PST token, you can read the [PST Creation Guide](CREATE-PST.md).

+For a description of the SDK methods available, you can check [here](SDK.md)

 ## CLI Usage

 Clone this repository and run `npm install`.